rstudio/pins-r/README.md

     registering new boards with `board_register()`.
   - **Resources** can be anything from CSV, JSON or Excel files to image archives.

+If you find yourself using `download.file()` or asking others to download files before running your R code, use `pin()` to achieve fast, simple and reliable reproducible research over remote resources.

 To start using `pins`, install this package as follows: